LLDevLab/lldevcpu/Readme.md

 - Opcode: 001100
 - Binary representation: Bits 31 – 26 are operation code (opcode), bits 25 – 22 are destination register's address, bits 21 - 0 value of immediate number.
 - Description: Clears all bits in destination register.
 Loads immediate number to a register.
 A number can be 22 bits long (0 – 4194303).
-- Example: ldi r0, #10 (loads decimal 10 to r0 register)
+- Decimal example: ldi r0, #10
+- Hexadecimal example: ldi r0, #0x10
 - Status flags affected: does not change status register flags.

 ## Related software